 The Giraffe Centre

-Nadine Murphy is a British expat exploring Kenya with her 3 kids.
+About the author: Nadine Murphy is a mom of 3 and British expat exploring Kenya with kids.
 She is the author of The Expat Mummy, a family oriented travel blog which caters for the expat in Africa.